‘When I started using ACS, I had these beginner questions:

 Rest of the things are pretty same.
 The concepts are the same – typologies, deliveries, etc.

 However, there are limitations in ACS.
-I am giving few of these below:
+I am highlighting few of these below:

 - You can’t use JS in a workflow.
+You can use JS in content blocks though.
 Again a big limitation

 Official documentation link.